Ultra23Ahan/nuh-uh/README.md

 the `?website=` parameter should be the website you are trying to stopvisiting.
 For example, if you are trying to stop visiting YouTube, it is recommended to set the parameter to `?website=https://youtube.com`.
 The parameter also supports websites in full such as `?website=https://www.youtube.com`.
 You can leave out the `www.` at the start.
 All of the following are valid:
 `?website=https://youtube.com`
 `?website=https://www.youtube.com`
+The parameter **MUST** be a valid website for the favicon fetching to work.

 #### Learn parameter